 As your company moves forward with its content strategy, you have to maintain your digital presence on social media accounts.
 Too often, a company’s focus can become lopsided, with employees focusing too much on blog content and not enough on social media interactions.
+However, you may focus on social media marketing anytime.
+You can also look forward to SMM Panels on Increditools to improve your marketing strategy.

 High engagement rates on your social media accounts can drive increased website and blog views, conversion rates, and customer loyalty.
 Take a look at these four ways to keep your accounts active and engaging.